 Becoming a parent is a big decision.
-Some dream of becoming a parent, while some don’t really want to.
+Some dream of becoming a parent, while some don’t want to.
 As part of HR, it’s important to know how you can support those who want to take this big step in their lives.
 One support is in the form of maternity leaves.
-And in fact, just last month, the Republic Act (RA) 11210, an act for expanded maternity leave, was signed.
+And, just last month, the Republic Act (RA) 11210, an act for expanded maternity leave, was signed.

 Why should you care about the expanded maternity leave

 Conditions previously followed by organizations for maternity leaves are under the Republic Act (RA) 7322.
 What changes can you expect with the signed expanded maternity leave?

 - From the current 60 days, paid maternity leaves extends to 105 days.